Latin publicare ‘make public’

 NEURO: The New Brain Sciences and the Management of the Mind.
 Princeton, NJ: Princeton University Press, 2013.
 (With Nikolas Rose).

 - Reviewed in The New Yorker, The Lancet, the Pacific Standard, PLOS Blog, Isis (a Journal of the History of Science Society), CMAJ, Theory, Culture & Society, among others.

-- Translated into Spanish (forthcoming by UNIPE) and Japanese (forthcoming by Hosei University Press).
+- Translated into Japanese (forthcoming by Hosei University Press).

 “Historiciser les Neurosciences.”
 In Neurosciences et société: Enjeux des savoirs et pratiques sur le cerveau, edited by Moutaud B. and Chamak B, 51-77.
 Paris: Armand Colin, 2014.
 (With Nikolas Rose).
 Link